 Prior to feeding your plants RO water or a nutrient-rich solution, it is crucial to first check and adjust the pH to the appropriate range based on the nutrients that you want to be available to the plant.
-Checking the pH of your solution can be simple using litmus paper or a handheld pH meter.
-If the solution is not in the recommended ranges, you adjust the pH using simple acids or bases that are available at any plant nursery or grow shop.
+Checking the pH of your solution is as simple as using litmus paper or a handheld pH meter.
+If the solution is not in the recommended ranges, adjust the pH using simple acids or bases that are available at any plant nursery or grow shop.

-The bioavailability of each nutrient changes as you go up and down the pH scale.
+The bioavailability changes for each nutrient as you go up and down the pH scale.
 Plants prefer different pHs for maximum availability.
 That is why the recommended pH for cannabis is a range, not an exact number.
 This is also the reason that monitoring your pH is more important than constantly correcting it.
-A little fluctuation is not a bad thing because it allows for the maximum uptake of both your macro and micronutrients.
+A little fluctuation is not a bad thing because it allows for the maximum uptake of both your macronutrients and micronutrients.

 Nutrient Solution Strength

-Just as the levels of individual nutrients change throughout the plant’s life cycle, so does the total strength of the nutrient solution that they should be provided.
-Young plants require relatively low nutrient strengths as they do not have the root system require to uptake a large amount of nutrients.
+Just as the levels of individual nutrients change throughout a plant's life cycle, so does the total strength of the nutrient solution that it should be provided.
+Young plants require relatively low nutrient strengths, as they do not have the root system required to uptake a large amount of nutrients.

-Plants that are overfed nutrients exhibit “leaf burn,” when the tips of the leaves start to turn yellow, brown, and feel crispy.
-Underfed plants will exhibit slow growth, become visually fragile, and the leaves tend to turn a lighter green with some yellowing.
+Plants that are overfed nutrients exhibit “leaf burn,” where the tips of the leaves start to turn yellow, brown, and feel crispy.
+Underfed plants will exhibit slow growth, become visibly fragile, and the leaves tend to turn a lighter green with some yellowing.
 Both overfeeding and underfeeding can be detrimental to a crop if left unaddressed.

-Total dissolved solids are measured in parts per million, which is the common unit when determining nutrient strength.
+Total dissolved solids are measured in PPM, which is the common unit when determining nutrient strength.

 It is important that you are consistently measuring the strength of your nutrient solution throughout the growth cycle with a properly calibrated meter.